xorllc/emnes/README.md

 - I believe documentation is one of the most important skill for a developer and I want to get better at it.
 So I want to craft a documentation that is easy to read and publish.
 - But most importantly, I'm doing this for fun.

+## Disclaimer

+I write this emulator for fun and learning, not to play games I do not own.
+As such, all the games I use for my tests I actually own a physical copy for.
+I do not condone piracy.

 # Running the emulator

 1. Clone the repo